marwahaha/tonys/README.md

-git branch = will list all of the branch's git branch name-of-new-branch - will create a new branch git checkout  name-of-new-branch = give's us the abilty to use the new branch git add -A= Add's everthing to the staging area git commit -m "message" = this bring's the version beyond the staging area
+git branch = will list all of the branch's git branch name-of-new-branch - will create a new branch git checkout  name-of-new-branch = give's us the ability to use the new branch git add -A= Add's everthing to the staging area git commit -m "message" = this bring's the version beyond the staging area